J-PAL/AEARegistryDocs/docs/index.markdown

 title: "Welcome"
 ---

 This is the documentation site for the American Economic Association's [registry for randomized controlled trials](https://www.socialscienceregistry.org/){:target="_blank"}.
+It contains information on how to register a trial, how to download Registry data, and a list of frequently asked questions and their answers.
+It will be continually updated, but if you see something missing, please feel free to email support@socialscienceregistry.org.

 Contents: